centau/ecr/docs/api/Registry.md

     The observer will only return entities that:

-    1. Are assigned the component when they previously did not own it.
-    2. Have the component value changed.
+    1. Have had any component in the argument list added or changed since the last iteration.
-    3. Have all components specified in the observer at the time of iteration.
+    2. Have all components specified at the time of iteration.

     When an observer is first created, it treats all current entities with the given components in the registry as newly changed.